 Sport The sport is canoeing, kayaking and all paddling activities.
 National Federation Member National Federation of the International Canoe Federation.
-Discipline A discipline is a branch of a sport comprising one or several events (e.g., Canoe Sprint, Canoe Slalom).
+Discipline A discipline is a branch of a sport comprising one (1) or several events (e.g., Canoe Sprint, Canoe Slalom).
 Competition The competition runs from the start of the first event to the completion of the last event of a discipline, excluding the Opening and Closing Ceremonies.
-Athlete or player Male or female athlete In Canoe Polo refer to player Gender Men or Women Boat A boat is the watercraft used to practice canoeing (e.g., canoe, kayak, SUP): A single boat: a boat with only one (1) place for an athlete (e.g., kayak single); A crew boat: a boat with more than one (1) place for an athlete (e.g., canoe four).
-Age group e.g. junior, under 21, under 23, masters depending on each discipline Category A category is defined by a boat and a gender (e.g. Men Kayak, Mixed Canoe).
-Class A class is defined by a category and the number of places in a boat (e.g. men kayak double; women canoe four).
+Athlete or player Male or female athlete.
+In Canoe Polo refer to a player.
+Gender Men or Women Boat/board A boat/board is the watercraft used to practice canoeing (e.g., canoe, kayak, SUP): A single boat/board: a boat/board with only one (1) place for an athlete (e.g. kayak single); A crew boat/board: a boat/board with more than one (1) place for an athlete (e.g. canoe four).
+Age group e.g., junior, under 21, under 23, masters depending on each discipline Category A category is defined by a boat/board and a gender (e.g., Men Kayak, Mixed Canoe).
+Class A class is defined by a category and the number of places in a boat/board (e.g., men kayak double; women canoe four).

 Event An event is a contest in one (1) discipline resulting in the award of medals.
-An event is defined by at least a class and depending on the competition and the discipline with the additional optional information: a distance and / or an age group (e.g., junior men kayak double 500m, under 23 women kayak single, men canoe double classic).
-Type of event Individual events: A boat comprised of one (1) or more athletes competing against other boats.
-Team events: two (2) or more boats competing together against other teams.
-Event Phase A stage of competition (e.g., preliminaries, heats, semi-final, final).
-Run or race or match The basic unit of an event phase (e.g., heats 1st run, semi-final, final).
+An event is defined by at least a class and depending on the competition and the discipline with the additional optional information: a distance and / or an age group (e.g., junior men's kayak double 500m, under 23 women's kayak single, men's canoe double classic).
+Type of event Individual events: A boat/board comprised of one (1) or more athletes competing against other boats/boards.
+Team events: two (2) or more boats/boards competing together against other teams.
+Event Phase A stage of competition (e.g., preliminaries, heats, semifinal, final).
+Run or race or match The basic unit of an event phase (e.g., heats 1st run, semifinal, final).
 Competition programme The list of events included in a competition.
 Competition schedule The complete list of events and their different phases with the time at which they will be held.
 International Technical Official Oversee the operation of the competition.
-Host Organising Committee The host organising committee can be a National Federation or a subsidiary or a third-party organisation specialising in competition management.
+Host Organising Committee The host organising committee can be a National Federation or a subsidiary or a third party organisation specialising in competition management.
 Definition of meaning may: optionalshould: recommendationmust: mandatory / compulsory Sport Class (only paracanoe book) A Sport Class is a category defined by ICF Paracanoe in the Classification Rules, in which Athletes are grouped by reference to the impact of an eligible impairment on their ability to execute the specific tasks and activities fundamental to the sport.